oss-review-toolkit/ort/docs/config-file-resolutions-yml.md

 # The `resolutions.yml` file

-Resolutions allow you to *resolve* issues or policy rule violations by providing a reason why they are acceptable and can be ignored.
+Resolutions allow you to *resolve* issues, policy rule violations or vulnerabilities by providing a reason why they are acceptable and can be ignored.

 You can use the [resolutions.yml example](../examples/resolutions.yml) as the base configuration file for your scans.